The method

 The maths is unforgiving

-A concession applied a week late, or a clawback band misread, quietly mis-states thousands of lines.
-Small errors don't stay small once they aggregate.
+A concession applied a week late, or a clawback band misread, mis-states thousands of lines at once.
+Small errors do not stay small once they aggregate.

-The model encodes how a real dispensary actually trades — not a generic finance template.
-That domain reading is the part that can't be downloaded.
+RxMargin is built and run by GPs who run dispensaries themselves.
+The analytical model encodes how a real dispensary actually trades, not a generic finance template.
+That domain reading, from people who do the job, is the part that can't be downloaded.

-An AI-drafted figure that nobody checks is a liability.
-Every material number is traced to source before it reaches a partner's desk.
+A number nobody has checked is a liability.
+Every material figure is traced to source and signed off by a dispensing GP before it reaches a partner's desk.

 § 05